apache/druid/docs/tutorials/tutorial-kafka.md

 ![Tasks view](../assets/tutorial-kafka-data-loader-10.png "Tasks view")

-You will be taken to the task view with the focus on the newly created supervisor.
+You will be taken to the ingestion view with the focus on the newly created supervisor.

-The task view is set to auto refresh, wait until your supervisor launches a task.
+The ingestion view is set to auto refresh, wait until your supervisor launches a task.

-When a tasks starts running, it will also start serving the data that it is ingesting.
+When a task starts running, it will also start serving the data that it is ingesting.

 Navigate to the `Datasources` view from the header.